 - 3 tablespoons low-sodium soy sauce

 - 1 teaspoon finely grated fresh ginger root

-- Place chicken in a large mixing bowl and season with salt and pepper.
+- Place the chicken in a large mixing bowl and season with salt and pepper.
 Add 2 tablespoons cornstarch and toss until all the chicken is well coated.
 Set aside.

-- Add broccoli, bell pepper, and carrot to the empty skillet, adding more vegetable oil only if necessary.
+- Add the broccoli, bell pepper, and carrot to the empty skillet, adding more vegetable oil only if necessary.
 Cook, stirring frequently, for 5 minutes or until vegetables are just crisp-tender.
-Add mushrooms, 1/2 cup green onions, and garlic and sauté for an additional minute or two, just to soften mushrooms and green onions slightly.
-Return chicken to the skillet and add the cashews and stir fry sauce.
+Add mushrooms, ½ cup green onions, and garlic and sauté for an additional minute or two, just to soften mushrooms and green onions slightly.
+Return the chicken to the skillet and add the cashews and stir fry sauce.
 Cook and stir until cashews have softened slightly, chicken is cooked through, and sauce is thickened and bubbly, about another 3 minutes.
 Sprinkle with remaining green onions and sesame seeds.